ArnauDjango/React-Native-Ubuntu/nextLevel.md

-For create blank project you need to write (after install node in lts version)
+For first step install nodejs lts version and do this command

 `$ sudo npm install -g expo-cli`

+After you need to create blank project
+`$ sudo expo init myBlankProject`